danielbfr3/danielbfr3/README.md

 ###

-<p align="left">✨ Creating bugs since 2009<br>📚 I'm currently learning Go.<br>🎯 My main goal is to develop software that age like wine.<br>🎲 Fun fact: My favorite childhood memory is programming in a software call Logo 🐢.</p>
+<p align="left">✨ Helping business to grow since 2009<br>📚 I'm currently learning Go.<br>🎯 My main goal is to develop software that age like wine.<br>🎲 Fun fact: My favorite childhood memory is programming in a software call Logo 🐢.</p>

 ###